sharan19/Sharan-s-Blog/about.md

 permalink: /about/
 ---

-Mechanical engineer who loves working in machine learning.
-I share things which i learn here.
+I am machine learning engineer

 1. Completed under graduate mechanical engineering 2013.
 2. Working in my current organisation from 2018 as sales engineer.
 3. Introducing sales forecasting to my organisation.

-Looking to work full time in machine learning in Vision and tabular problems.
+4. Majorly worked in client facing roles.

+If you want to reach out message through twitter or linkedin